minio/docs/source/replication/enable-server-side-one-way-bucket-replication.rst

   MinIO replication also deletes those versions on the target bucket.

-MinIO requires explicitly enabling replication of delete operations using the :mc-cmd-option:`mc replicate add replicate` or :mc-cmd-option:`mc replicate edit replicate`.
+MinIO requires explicitly enabling replication of delete operations using the :mc-cmd:`mc replicate add --replicate` or
+:mc-cmd:`mc replicate edit --replicate`.
 This procedure includes the required flags for enabling replication of delete operations and delete markers.

 MinIO does *not* replicate delete operations resulting from the